-If the employee is dissatisfied with the final resolution as approve by the University Chancellor, they have the right to file a complaint with ACICS, the California Bureau for Private Postsecondary Education, and/or the Nevada Commission on Postsecondary Education at the addresses below.
+If the employee is dissatisfied with the final resolution as approve by the University Chancellor, they have the right to file a complaint with ACICS and with the Nevada Commission on Postsecondary Education at the addresses below.

 Unresolved Complaints

 If complaints cannot be resolved with the University after following the University's Grievance Procedures, the following agencies can be contacted directly.